BryanGrandon/Frontend-Notes/documents/other/more.md

 ### Open Web Application Security

 Open Web Application Security Project is an online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.

-## CSS preprocessor ( Sass )

-Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.
-It lets you write maintainable CSS and provides features like variable, nesting, mixins, extension, functions, loops, conditionals and so on.

 ## Build Tools